rpoleski/MulensModel/documents/Horizons_manual.md

 * 'Obsrv range & rng rate'
 * 'One-Way Light-Time'

 These are the quantities required by MulensModel.
-If you need more quantieties for whatever reason, then add the additional ones at the end of the list.
+If you need more quantities for whatever reason, then add the additional ones at the end of the list.
 There are currently 39 other quantities you may ask for.
 If you wish, there are even more options available if you change `TABLE_TYPE` keyword to